Spuddya7x/PulseSurfer/readme.md

 [Join our Discord community](https://discord.gg/H5MCsYjckc) to discuss PulseSurfer, get support, and stay updated on the latest developments.

-Connect with us to discuss PulseSurfer, get support, and stay updated on the latest developments.

 PulseSurfer is an automated trading bot that surfs the waves of market sentiment to trade SOL/USDC on the Solana blockchain.
 By leveraging the Fear and Greed Index, PulseSurfer aims to capitalize on market emotions and make informed trading decisions.